VirendraVerma1/CameraProperties/README.md

 ## Whats new :-
 -Camera Properties has been added
--Raycash handle has been fixed
+-Raycast handle has been fixed

 ## Updated packages :-
 -Camera Properties